 There could be some target markets that are not covered by existing

 Mass marketers and they can be the focus area for niche marketing.
 For example, if no vendor or grocer is delivering fruits and vegetables or cooked food in a particular region, there is a good opportunity to provide such services if there is a genuine need felt by the people living there.
 If it is composed of elderly people living in high rise residential flats, the requirement for home delivery of daily use food and groceries may be higher.
-Similarly, most health and fitness centers cater to the young, if a particular locality has more elderly people looking for exercise and fitness, a wellness center focused on the elderly would gain business.
+Similarly, most health and fitness centers cater to the young; if a particular locality has more elderly people looking for exercise and fitness, a wellness center focused on the elderly would gain business.

-Many real estate players may ignore first time buyers looking for affordable but cozy housing.
+Many real estate players may ignore first-time buyers looking for affordable but cozy housing.
 And if there are no such service providers in a city, the focus could be on this small segment where the company can corner more than 80% of the market share although the larger real estate market catering to all categories may look more appealing.

 5. Synthesize the attributes (niche market benefits)

-Once the entrepreneur identifies the target audience, the attributes and the need it fulfills for the customer, they still need to synthesize the qualities of the new product or business, according to Falkenstein.
+Once the entrepreneur identifies the target audience, the attributes, and the need it fulfills for the customer, they still need to synthesize the qualities of the new product or business, according to Falkenstein.

-It should conform to the long-term vision set by the entrepreneur, there is a genuine need for the product, the strategy has been carefully chalked out, the product or service is unique in the market, there is possibility of developing new products around it even while retaining the core niche market strategy already identified to begin business.
+It should conform to the long-term vision set by the entrepreneur, there is a genuine need for the product, the strategy has been carefully chalked out, the product or service is unique in the market, there is the possibility of developing new products around it even while retaining the core niche market strategy already identified to begin a business.

 6. Evaluation (niche market benefits)